 It’ll be hard – and feel impossible – to forgive your pastor husband’s affair.
 Forgiveness feels unnatural because you’re so hurt and betrayed, and because your husband’s decision to cheat and break your vows is devastating.
-Forgiving an affair isn’t like forgiving your husband for cheating on his taxes or being careless or thoughtless in how he treats you.
+Healing from an affair in a Christian marriage isn’t like forgiving your husband for cheating on his taxes or being careless with his words.

 Decide where to place your hope – and your heart

-It’s time to stop asking why your husband cheated, or even how to get over an affair as a pastor’s wife.
+It’s time to stop asking why your husband cheated, or even how to heal from an affair in a Christian marriage.
 Now is the season for moving forward.
-It’s time to let go of your husband, and cling tight to the cross.
+It’s time to let go of your husband and cling to the cross.

 For the cross is where your pain ends and your healing begins.